Samsung/tizen-docs/docs/training/web/process/run-debug-app-w.md

 <div class="note">

-**Note** The Tizen Web Simulator runs only on the Google Chromea?¡Ë browser.
-To use the Web Simulator, download and install the [Google Chromea?¡Ë](http://www.google.com/chrome/) browser.
+**Note** The Tizen Web Simulator runs only on the Google Chromeâ„¢ browser.
+To use the Web Simulator, download and install the [Google Chromeâ„¢](http://www.google.com/chrome/) browser.
 You can manually specify the installation location of the browser in the [simulator preferences](../../../tizen-studio/web-tools/web-simulator-w.md#pref).